vitiral/trfl/README.md

 recover the filesystem (although some space may be lost on that cycle).

 Data is written, filling up one sector at a time.
-The sector starts off as "cleared" (all bits set to 0), and therefore has flags `initialized=false, notRoot=false, firstGCDone=false`.
+The sector starts off as "cleared" (all bits set to 0), and therefore has flags `del=0, initialized=0, firstGCDone=0`.
 Likewise, the sector's `allocBitmap` is all set to 0, indicating all 64 byte slots are "free".

 Basic operation:
-- Before the sector is reserved, the GC has set `firstGCDone=0`
+- Before the sector is reserved, the GC has set `gcDone=1`, saying the sector has been GC'd.
-- The sector is "reserved" by updating the current cycle, setting the current root and marking the slots used by the sector as allocated. `inintialized` is then set to `1`, leaving `notRoot=0` (this sector is now root).
-The previous sector's `notRoot` is then set to 1.
+- The sector is "reserved" by updating the current cycle, setting the current root and marking the slots used by the sector as allocated. `inintialized` is then set to `1`, leaving `del=0` (this sector is now root).
+The previous sector's `del` is then set to 1.
-  - Startup will check for the previous non-atomicity before selecting the root sector.
-In general, any non-atomicity is designed to be deterministic and therefore possible to check for.
 - The WH then receives data to write equal to or less than the remaining size of the sector.
 The WH does not need to check types or do any other special operation.
-It simply updates it's `freeBitmap` as data is written.
+It simply updates it's `allocBitmap` as data is written.
   - Startup will check for non-agreement.
-If the final slot is marked as "free" but is not set to all `0`'s, then it will assume power loss and mark it as non-free.
+If the final slot is marked as "free" but is not set to all `0`'s, then it will assume power loss and mark it as non-free as well as attempt other recovery.

 ## The Garbage Collector (GC)
 The GC runs more than 1 (probably 2 or more) sectors in front of the WH, moving